 - A third party insurance claim with the at-fault driver’s insurer; or

 - A lawsuit against the at-fault party in civil court.

 While going through the parties’ insurers may be simpler and less time-consuming, in many cases settling is just not an option and victims must resort to filing a personal injury lawsuit in order to obtain compensation for their losses.
 The costs of being in an accident can quickly overwhelm a person’s finances as they include everything from medical expenses, such as surgeries, therapy, and medication to lost wages.
 To potentially recover these costs, victims must file a legal claim within three years of the accident or the court will bar the case.

 Contact a South Carolina Car Accident Attorney Today

 Car crashes can have lifelong physical, emotional, and financial repercussions on victims and their families.
 Many victims struggle with their injuries for years and as a result are unable to sustain steady employment or pay their ever-mounting medical bills.
 Others tragically lose their lives, leaving loved ones behind to pick up the pieces.
-If you or a loved one were injured in a car crash caused by another driver, please contact a dedicated South Carolina auto accident attorney the Michael Jeffcoat Firm by filling out one of our standard contact forms, including your name, phone number, email address, and a brief description of your case and a dedicated member of our legal team will help you set-up a free initial consultation.
+If you or a loved one were injured in a car crash caused by another driver, please contact a dedicated South Carolina auto accident attorney The Jeffcoat Firm by filling out one of our standard contact forms, including your name, phone number, email address, and a brief description of your case and a dedicated member of our legal team will help you set-up a free initial consultation.